A Guide to Finding a Care Home

-Finding a care home for your loved one should be straightforward when armed with some important information.
+Finding a care home for your loved one shouldn’t be confusing and knowing what to look for will give you an idea of where to begin.
 There are some key factors to consider when finding a care home:

 - Does the home currently have any vacancies?
 If not, it’s a good idea to find out if they have a waiting list.

-- Thoroughly read through any brochures or websites, or call and speak with a home manager to get more information.
+- Thoroughly read through any brochures or websites, or call and speak with a home manager to get some information.

 - Make sure the care home offers the care services your loved one requires or may require in the future.

-- Read the care home ratings and care home reviews which should be available on the Care Quality Commission website, on directory websites or directly from the home.
+- Read the care home ratings and care home reviews which should be available on the Care Quality Commission website, or directly from the home.